Kerbalism/KerbalismScienceOnly/README.md

 # KerbalismScienceOnly

-A configuration pack that only uses the science feature of Kerbalism
+A Kerbalism configuration that disables everything Kerablism does, except for the science feature.

+# Changelog

+## Version 1.0:

+* First release.